lee1995hao/ARSK/README.md

 The repository includes the following files.

-* a: Implementation of simulation data generation
+* `data generator.R`: Implementation of simulation data generation
-* b: Implementation of Robust and Sparse K-means Clustering
+* `ARSKC.R`: Implementation of Robust and Sparse K-means Clustering
-* c: Implementation of modified gap statistics and alternative algorithms
+* `gap-alternative.R`: Implementation of modified gap statistics and alternative algorithms